 Unlike baseball stadiums that work best in a vibrant part of the city (usually downtown), about half of the NFL palaces are built away from the city center in locations where there’s plentiful space for team-owned parking.
 I don’t begrudge an NFL suburban location as much as I would in baseball (or hockey for that matter) since most of the pre-game action of the NFL experience occurs in the parking lot tailgates.
 Plus an NFL game is a full day commitment anyway; so long as the trip out isn’t outright onerous, so be it.
 And where a roof often detracts from a baseball park, it’s perfectly fine in a football stadium given the season.
 In fact 7 of my top 10 picks are roofed venues.

 Unlike my baseball rankings that are based on many visits, I’ve had to rank the football stadiums largely based on first impressions.
 Hitting all the football fields is a multi-year endeavor, and is one that I’ve really only decided to try to complete in the past 3-4 years.
-Of the 31 stadiums in existence during the 2019 season, I had managed but a single game visit to 23 of them.
+Of the 30 stadiums in existence during the 2022 season, I had managed only a single game visit to 14 of them, and 3 or fewer games in all but six.
 Some of these places may benefit from repeat visits more than others, so consider this a more of a “beauty contest” rather than a deep analysis of the stadium merits.